 comparable in quality.

-HOW TO STRING BEADS ON WIRE FOR FRENCH BEADING
+HOW TO STRING BEADS ON WIRE FOR FRENCH BEADED FLOWERS

-If you have access to a bead spinner, definitely invest in one.
+It is highly recommended that you invest in a bead spinner.
 It does take some practice but it is a game-changer to be able to get beads onto wire quickly.
 The joy in this craft is the beading and not slowly putting beads onto the wire.

 Tips for using a bead spinner:

 • The more beads there are in the bowl, the easier

 it is to get the beads onto the wire